 Divide the seitan dough into two pieces and wrap each in a piece of foil.
 Add some water to a pot over high until boiling.
 Place the steamer basket into the steamer pot and cover with a lid.
 Reduce the heat to medium-low.
 Steam for 45 minutes then flip the foil-wrapped seitan over with kitchen tongs and then steam for another 45 minutes.
 Check occasionally to ensure the water hasn't been absorbed.

 How to Shred Seitan

 This particular recipe is designed to be ripped into shreds instead of cubed or cut into strips.
 I haven't tested this method yet in patty form but I'll report back with more information soon.
 For now, I recommend shredding the cooked seitan.

-Remove the seitan from the steamer basket and allow to cool before shredding.
+Remove the seitan from the steamer basket and allow it to cool before shredding.
 Simply use your hands and rip the pieces apart (see photo for reference).
 I recommend shredding all of the seitan before storing leftovers.
-Once it’s cold it’ll be a bit tougher to pull apart.
+Once it's cold it'll be a bit tougher to pull apart.

 How to Use Vegan Chicken Seitan

 The beauty of seitan is that it is a blank canvas.
-It truly can be added to anything.
-Pick a carb, a vegetable and sauce and you’ve got a great meal!
+These seitan shreds can truly be added to anything and everything.
+Pick a carb, a vegetable, and a sauce and you've got a great meal!

 - Brown it on a pan with a bit of oil and add your favorite sauce.
 I love serving this with peanut sauce or my sweet chili sauce.